zuluchaka/tradingplan/README.md

 - Reevaluate my trading statement
 - Decide if my trading system still work
 - Review my psychology when trading (Positive Mindset, Be Fit to Trade)

+## Losses

+### Dumb Losses / Unforced Errors
+- Adding to a loser trade
+- Breaking the rules
+- Taking Too much risk
+- Widening a stop loss
+- Moving a stop loss to break-even too noon

+### Good Losses
+- Following the rules
+- Steeting a STOP LOSS
+- Sizing correctly
+- Taking the LOSS
+- Moving ON